MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/resolving-dependency-conflicts.md

 }
 ```

-Then, we need to hook up our custom ALC to the default ALC's `Resolving` event, which is the ALC
+Then we need to hook up our custom ALC to the default ALC's `Resolving` event, which is the ALC
 version of the `AssemblyResolve` event on Application Domains.
 This event is fired to find
 `AlcModule.Engine.dll` when `EndProcessing()` is called.